tjheslin1/sunday-arcana-recruitment/doc.md

 > - **Languages** Common
 > - **Challenge** 1/2
 > ___
-> ***Spellcasting.*** Amafey is a 2nd-level spellcaster.
+> ***Spellcasting.*** Amafrey is a 2nd-level spellcaster.
 > Her spellcasting ability modifier is Charisma (spell save DC XX, +Y to hit with spell attacks).
-Amafey has the following spells prepared:
+Amafrey has the following spells prepared:
 >
 >Cantrips (at will):
 > ### Actions